microsoft/ai-developer/Labs/lab-01.md

 ### Estimated Duration: 60 minutes

+Introduction
+The first step in understanding Azure AI Foundry is to get familiar with the basics.
+In this challenge, you will learn about the core concepts of Azure AI Foundry and how it can be used to build powerful AI infused applications.
+You will deploy a GPT-3.5 model and use the Azure AI Foundry Studio to interact with the model.

 ## Task 1: Setup Azure AI Foundry

 1. Navigate to [Azure AI Foundry](https://ai.azure.com/) and login using the below Azure credentials: